woifes/node-monorepo/README.md

 # License

 The license of the different packages or projects are stated inside the corresponding subfolders:
+> Note: the most packages/projects are not (yet) licensed because I was not able to properly create a license compliance report

 ## Packages
 * [alarmhandler](/packages/alarmhandler/) - UNLICENSED